309thEDDGE/weave/README.md

 ### Validating a Pantry

-Weave can validate that an existing directory is a valid pantry by following the Weave schema:
+Weave can validate an existing directory is a valid pantry following the Weave
+schema:

 ```python
 from weave import validate